Truancy & Teen Court

-San Juan County Teen Court (which a program of Desert View Family Counseling) has been serving teens and families in our community since 2008.
+San Juan County Teen Court (which is a program of Desert View Family Counseling) has been serving teens and families in our community since 2008.

 Teens are referred to us by the Juvenile Probation and Parole Office, the District Attorney’s Office, and the Farmington, Aztec, Bloomfield and Kirtland Schools.
 Once their sentence is completed the charges will be dismissed from their records and will not be public.

 There are also teens who volunteer their time to work at Teen Court and they are called Teen Attorneys.

 Teen Court is an alternative court where teens are judged and sentenced by a teen jury.
 All cases are heard in a court like setting.
 Teen attorneys prosecute and defend the cases.
 Teen Court does not determine guilt or innocence but is for sentencing only.
 A teen must accept complete responsibility for his/her offense(s) to be heard in Teen Court.
 Teen Court is a way for eligible teens to keep their record clean.
 If a teen successfully completes his/ her sentence, the charges and fines are dismissed.